 There has been a paradigm shift in the way software developers, testers, and IT professionals work together.

-The DevOps approach has enabled them to work in a way that they could have only dreamed of with the conventional software development methods.
+The DevOps approach has enabled them to work in a way that they could have only dreamed of with conventional software development methods.

 With DevOps becoming a full-fledged concept now, it has become a standard in the modern software development world.
 Digital transformation journeys are no longer complete without this modern development approach.